This information is available as a Word Document or PDF Document

 What does it mean to have difficulties with these tasks?

-Difficulties in undertaking daily living activities and moving about can be because of any disability; physical, mental, or difficulty learning, remembering or understanding.
-You may need help from someone else or aids and equipment to help you complete a task.
-Help includes someone reminding you to undertake a daily task or someone supervising you to do so.
+Difficulties with daily living activities and moving about may be caused by any disability; physical or mental, or difficulty learning, remembering or understanding.
+You may need help from someone else or equipment to help you complete a task.
+Help includes someone reminding you to undertake a daily activity or someone supervising you to do so.

-Alternatively, you may be able to do a task without help, but:
+You may be able to do an activity without help, but:

 - Doing it yourself isn’t safe